 Some stipulations such as the lender putting a UCC blanket lien or more standard UCC lien on your business happen automatically.
 Review your contract to know exactly how the lender will file the UCC lien and on what.

-Scenario: you cannot provide closing items required to complete a business loan so you need another option, click on the links above that match what you cannot provide.
+Scenario: you cannot provide closing items required to complete a business loan so you need another option.
+Then click on the links above that match what you cannot provide.

-provide financing options without the many stipulations required by others at Smallbusinessloansdepot.com.
+provide financing options without the many stipulations required by others.

 Did you know?

-Many customers cannot provide all required closing stipulations.
+Many customers cannot provide all items required to complete a transaction.
 What do you do if you cannot provide all the required items?

-The best answer is to call the Lender and discuss.
-Explain why you cannot provide what they are asking for.
-Ask if there are substitute items you can provide in place of what they are asking for.
-Required items can sometimes be negotiated or waived.
+Certainly the best answer is to call the Lender and discuss.
+Explain why you cannot provide what they are asking for and ask if there are substitute items you can provide in place of what they are asking for.
+Required items can probably be negotiated or waived.
 This may not apply to a large business loan and real estate backed loan that are heavily regulated.

 Examples of negotiating or waiving stipulations

-For example, a closing stipulation may be last years tax return but you do not have last years tax return due to filing an extension.
+For example, a requirement may be last years tax return but you do not have last years tax return due to filing an extension.
 Request providing proof of filing an extension instead.
 Another option is also to request waiver of the tax return altogether.

 Providing Proof of Ownership.
 For proof of ownership, K-1’s from a Tax return are usually listed in the Stipulations.
 However, instead of a K-1, Articles of Incorporation showing shareholder ownership percentage may be accepted.
 Another option is providing a Copy of a business license with the Owners name on it.